 Lockdown performance by TOM RICHARDS

-The blessing of the Pisces Rising by NATASHA LALL
+The blessing of the Pisces Rising by NAT LALL

 There is a high chance that astrology is a load of bollocks but there are a few things I get out of it.
 Actually one or two things are very useful.

 The first is a sense of belonging because for some reason astrology is a predominant part of lesbian culture.
 Don’t ask me why.
 I don’t really care why.
 Why not?
 I mean I was forced to study Christianity for a lot longer…lmao.

 Anyway, I also find that regular horoscopes give me a sense of focus.
 That’s super useful for me.
 I find a lot of truth, or at least correlation, in my chart.

 Notebook Score #2: The line of the hand throws the mind out of the body reading by HANNAH SATZ